 This is obviously not a full list of all the naming mistakes.
 But these are some of the most prominent naming mistakes company leaders make.
 Avoid these errors and your company name will be golden.

-Click this link to read an article if you want to know more about the brand naming process for your small business.
+Click this link to read an article if you want to know more about the brand naming process for your professional services firm.

 1. The Abbreviations naming mistake